Carole Boyd

 Carole Boyd is a British actress.
-She has had a career in theatre, television, and radio, and plays Lynda Snell MBE in BBC Radio 4's The Archers.
-In 1998, she won the Audie Award for Best Female Narrator for her narration of Angela Huth's Land Girls.
+She has had a career in theatre, television and radio and plays Lynda Snell MBE in BBC Radio 4's The Archers.
+In 1998 she won the Audie Award for Best Female Narrator for her narration of Angela Huth's Land Girls.

 Career

 Boyd trained at the Birmingham School of Speech and Drama, where she won the principal national prize for voice and in 1966 joined the Radio Drama Company by winning the Carleton Hobbs Bursary.
 She is primarily recognised for her work in television, with her portrayals of Hetty Wainthropp Investigates, Virtual Murder and Mrs Melly in Bodger & Badger among her appearances.
-Boyd has also performed multiple vocal roles for the BBC children's programme Postman Pat.
-Since 1991, she has voiced every woman and child in the franchise - including Sara Clifton, Dr Gilbertson, Mrs Goggins, Miss Hubbard, Mrs Pottage, Dorothy Thompson, Lucy Selby, Tom and Katy Pottage, Charlie Pringle, and Julian Clifton, among others (with the exception of Granny Dryden, who continued to be voiced by Ken Barrie prior to his death in 2016).
-In 2006, she played Esther Hartlieb in the film The Thief Lord.
+Boyd has also performed many vocal roles for the BBC children's programme Postman Pat.
+Since 1991 she has voiced every woman and child in the franchise - including Sara Clifton, Dr Gilbertson, Mrs Goggins, Miss Hubbard, Mrs Pottage, Dorothy Thompson, Lucy Selby, Tom and Katy Pottage, Charlie Pringle and Julian Clifton (with the exception of Granny Dryden, who continued to be voiced by Ken Barrie prior to his death in 2016).
+In 2006 she played Esther Hartlieb in the film The Thief Lord.